You’ve just inherited a Java 8 codebase. 200,000 lines of business logic. Your board wants it modernised. Fast.

 OpenRewrite provides deterministic recipe-based transformations for well-defined Java migrations, while AI-assisted tools handle complex custom code requiring context understanding.

 AI-assisted tools handle what OpenRewrite misses.
 They understand business context, adapt to unique patterns, generate tests, and work with custom code that doesn’t follow standard patterns.
+Amazon Q Code Transformation provides enterprise-focused Java migration with security scanning and compliance.
+GitHub Copilot Agent Mode offers developer-centric multi-file coordination.

 The hybrid approach delivers the best results.
 Use OpenRewrite first for standard patterns, then AI for remaining customizations—this reduces cost by 50-70%.
 OpenRewrite handles 60-70% of transformations deterministically.
 AI addresses the remaining 30-40% of custom code.
 Manual review covers 5-10% of edge cases.